Taken (film): Plot

-The next morning, the woman tells Bryan of a house where she and Kim were kept.
-Posing as Jean-Claude, Bryan enters the house under the pretense of renegotiating the police protection rate.
-When he identifies Marko by tricking him into saying "good luck," the meeting erupts into a fight which results in the deaths of several gangsters.
-Searching the house, Bryan finds several heavily drugged girls, including Amanda who died of an overdose.
-Bryan then tortures Marko with electricity, forcing him to confess that virgins like Kim are quickly sold on the black market.
-Marko identifies the buyer as crime syndicate leader Patrice Saint-Clair before Bryan leaves him to die from continuous electrocution.
+The next morning, the woman informs Bryan about a safehouse where she and Kim were kept.
+Posing as Jean-Claude, Bryan infiltrates under the pretence of renegotiating the police protection rate.
+When Bryan identifies Marko by his voice, the meeting erupts into a fight, which results in several thugs being killed.
+Searching the house, Bryan finds Amanda, who died from overdose.
+Bryan tortures Marko with electricity and leaves him to die from continuous electrocution, but not before the latter reveals that virgins like Kim are sold on the black market, identifying the buyer as crime syndicate terrorist, Patrice Saint-Clair.

-At Jean-Claude's apartment, Bryan confronts the police official over his corruption and shoots his wife, wounding her, to coerce him into disclosing Saint-Clair's location, before knocking him out.
-Bryan infiltrates a secret sex-slave auction taking place beneath Saint-Clair's mansion, where Kim is the subject of the last sale.
-Bryan forces Ali, one of the bidders, to purchase her, but is subsequently caught and knocked out.
-When Saint-Clair learns who he is, he orders his henchmen to kill Bryan, but Bryan breaks loose and kills them all.
-Saint-Clair reveals that Kim was taken to a yacht owned by a sheikh named Raman before Bryan murders him.

-Bryan pursues the yacht and eliminates the bodyguards, including Ali, before he finds Raman holding Kim at knifepoint.
-When Raman attempts to negotiate, Bryan kills him with a headshot.
-Back in the United States, Bryan surprises Kim by taking her to visit Sheerah.
+After a vicious confrontation with Jean-Claude over his corruption in order to disclose Saint-Clair's location, Bryan infiltrates a clandestine sex slave auction occurring beneath Saint-Clair's mansion.
+Witnessing Kim as the last sale, Bryan forces an Arab bidder to purchase her but is subsequently caught and subdued.
+Saint-Clair orders him killed, but Bryan breaks loose and eliminates all the henchmen; a mortally wounded Saint-Clair reveals Kim was delivered to a nearby yacht before Bryan murders him.
+Boarding the vessel, Bryan eliminates the bodyguards and breaks into a bedroom where a Sheikh is holding Kim at knifepoint.
+He kills the sheikh and saves Kim.
+They return to the US and are reunited with Lenore and Stuart.
+Bryan surprises Kim by taking her to visit Sheerah.